 2. Explanatory note.

-• Program and educational-methodical equipment of the curriculum;
+• Software and educational and methodological equipment of the curriculum;

 3. Requirements for the design of the title page